tmarkec/take_a_hike/TESTING.md

 <details><summary>JS</summary>
 <img src="readme_img/validation/jshint.png"></details>
 JSHint Static Code Analysis Tool for JavaScript was used to validate the Javascript file.
-There was 1 warning for variable named 'new', and 1 undefined variable.
-As that code was coppied from other websites, I didn't change it as it would have effect on the code itself.
+There was 1 warning for a variable named 'new' and 1 undefined variable.
+As that code was copied from other websites, I didn't change it as it would affect the code itself.
 No other errors or warnings are shown.

 ## Manual Testing (BDD)